javidahmed64592/cyber-query-ai/README.md

 CyberQueryAI's intuitive web interface provides specialized tools for different cybersecurity workflows:

+### **AI Assistant** (`/`)
+The **primary interface** for interacting with CyberQueryAI - a conversational AI assistant with full chat history:

+- **Conversational Experience**: Natural back-and-forth dialogue with context awareness
+- **Universal Capability**: Can handle all types of requests (commands, scripts, explanations, exploit research)
+- **Learning-Friendly**: Perfect for asking follow-up questions and iterative problem-solving
+- **Code Rendering**: Beautiful syntax-highlighted code blocks with copy functionality
+- **Example**: "How do I scan a network with nmap?" → Detailed explanation + follow-up questions like "Can you show me the stealth scan version?"

+**Tip**: Start here for most tasks - the AI Assistant provides the most natural and flexible interaction model.

 ### **Command Generation** (`/command-generation`)
-The primary interface for converting natural language into executable security commands:
+Focused interface for converting natural language into executable security commands:

 - **Example**: "Scan a network for open ports" → `nmap -sS -O 192.168.1.0/24`